-With the continued erosion of IE's share of the browser market, this is unacceptable.
-Web pages that can be viewed as intended only with IE ignore 50% to 70% of their potential audience.
+This is unacceptable.
+Web pages that can be viewed as intended only with Chrome ignore a significant part of their potential audience.
 Worse, non-standard Web pages can also completely exclude any audience that is handicapped, an audience that relies on specialized Web browsers (e.g., audio browsers for the blind).
 A commercial Web site that excludes the handicapped from its potential audience risks legal action against its owner under the Americans with Disabilities Act (ADA).

 A legitimate Web developer should have its own domain with both E-mail and Web pages.
 Do not even contact developers who hide behind Yahoo or Gmail E-mail services.
 While many individuals (including my own children) make good use of such services, a message from a business with such an E-mail address is generally spam.
 To fight spam, NEVER respond to it.
 Unless you want the public to associate you or your company with spam, never hire a Web developer who uses spam to advertise.

 One very persistent spammer was CMLS China.
 The messages themselves were HTML-formatted using invalid HTML and CSS.
 The home Web page for CMLS China also contained HTML and CSS errors.
 The spam messages suggested you visit the CMLS China Web site, giving an invalid URI.
 CMLS China is no longer in the list below because I can no longer locate a valid URI for testing its Web site.

 In the chart below, developers who have used spam to advertise are indicated with a bold S.

 In the following table, the sites of Web developers themselves were evaluated for two criteria:

 Where a plus (+) appears after an HTML error-count, the page could not be initially tested because it lacks an important declaration.
 The page was tested by forcing the validation tool to assume the existence of that declaration.
 This is an error not included in the error-count.